kewalaka/terraform-azurerm-avm-res-eventhub-namespace/examples/eventhub-capture/README.md

   location = "australiaeast"
 }

-# Get the current client details & the client id of the principal running terraform, used to apply RBAC permissions
+# Get the current client details of the principal running terraform, used to apply RBAC permissions
 data "azurerm_client_config" "this" {}

-data "azuread_service_principal" "this" {
-  client_id = data.azurerm_client_config.this.client_id
-}

 resource "azurerm_storage_account" "this" {
   name                     = module.naming.storage_account.name_unique